Illinois

 - Placing cameras in areas where tenants expect bodily privacy (voyeurism: Class 4 felony)

-- Audio recording private conversations without consent (eavesdropping: Class 4 felony)
+- Audio recording private conversations without consent (eavesdropping: Class 2 felony under 720 ILCS 5/14-2, up to five years)

 - Entering a tenant's unit to install recording devices without proper notice or authority